tushar0305/health-monitoring-system/README.md

 ## API Documentation

 The system provides a RESTful API for accessing health metrics and alerts.
 API documentation is available when the service is running.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## License

-[Add your license information here]

-## Support

-For support and questions, please [create an issue](link-to-issues) or contact the development team.